Review Summary – Do We Recommend This Machine?

 The Hose and Steam Jet

-Cleaning these is easy.
+Cleaning the hose and steam jet is easy.

-Then the machine automatically cleans the hose out with hot water.
+Then the machine automatically cleans out the hose with hot water.
 You can easily remove the steam jet and the drain vent for cleaning.

 Doing both steps will solve almost any problem you could potentially have with this machine.
 If your espresso isn’t flowing out of your Melitta Caffeo CI because the spout is clogged or because of another problem with the discharge, then simply take it apart and clean it.